Siluetti/nhlshotmap/README.md

         - debugging
             - add nhl coordinates and converted coordinates to datatip when URL has ?showCoordinates=true
         - UX
-            - when clicking a game in "Games with datepicker" autoscroll to the map
             - add info button for "Games with URL" that describes on how to find the URL
             - when no games found, give text "No games found"
             - add aggregate game data (goals)